-With the array of hand-painted Christmas baubles, classic German beer steins and traditional wood-carved toys, you could easily pick up unique Christmas gifts for the entire family at the Munich Christmas markets.
-If you’re looking for something flashier, Munich city centre has plenty of shopping malls, high street stores and designer boutiques to choose from, including the popular Fünf Höfe shopping centre on Theatinerstrasse and the exclusive shopping boulevard of Maximilianstrasse, filled with luxury couture.
-The shop windows around the city are elegantly adorned with Christmas lights and decorations, which set alongside the buzz of the Christmas markets leaves you feeling as though you have stepped straight into the set of a Christmas movie.
+You could easily pick up unique Christmas gifts for the entire family at the Munich Christmas markets but if you’re looking for something flashier, Munich city centre has plenty of shopping malls, high street stores and designer boutiques to choose from, including the popular Fünf Höfe shopping centre on Theatinerstrasse and the exclusive shopping boulevard of Maximilianstrasse, filled with luxury couture.

 3. Beer Halls

 Beer isn’t the only traditional drink of choice for winter in Munich.
-When wandering around the Christmas markets it’s somewhat of a ritual to purchase a Glühwein (mulled wine) to keep you toasty as you wander around the stalls.
-And it’s not only Glühwein on offer, you can find a hot version of almost any alcoholic tipple being served around the city’s market stalls and pubs.
-As caipirinha connoisseurs since we first discovered them on holiday in Portugal, we were particularly excited to find hot caipirinhas to be a popular option around Munich.
-We also tried Heisses bier (hot beer) and Feuerzangenbowle – a traditional German drink made from red wine, rum, fruit, cinnamon and sugar.
-Best of all, drinks tend to be served in souvenir mugs and glasses – so leave plenty of room in your luggage for taking them home!
+When wandering around the Christmas markets it’s somewhat of a ritual to purchase a Glühwein (mulled wine) to keep you toasty as you browse the stalls.
+But you can get mulled wine everywhere these days so why not try a Munich speciality – “Feuerzangenbowle” – a traditional German drink made from red wine, rum, fruit, cinnamon and sugar.

 5. Hearty food